 The acting is superb.
-Alicia Witt is a very smart and capable actress, which is a divine character trait put into her character.
+Alicia Witt is a very smart and capable actress, which is a divine character trait.
 She is clearly the strongest actress in the movie.
 Jared Leto as Paul was good as always.
-Not only is he a great actor, he has the most dreamest blue eyes, you couldn't help but root for him at the end.
+Not only is he a great actor, he has the most dreamiest blue eyes, you couldn't help but root for him at the end.
 What really surprised me is Rebecca Grayhart.
 She has got to be one of the most charamastic pyschotic killers since Freddy Kruger(By the way, Robert Englund does have a cameo in the film).
-Not only that, but she has the most intense crazy eyes and such raw emotion that her performance is almost believeable.
+Not only that, but she has the most intense crazy eyes and has such raw emotion that her performance is almost believable.
 You could say it's a little over-the-top crazy but at least it's entertaining to watch.
 As for the rest of the cast, I really didn't care for Tara Reid.
 But she does seem comfortable being cast as the disposable blond bimbo.
 Micheal Rosenbaum did okay playing the party animal jerk, it's just that his character was kind of wasted just like Tara Reid's.

 The suspense scenes is pretty cringe-worthy, especially placed with the atmosphere of the movie with the creppy vibe in tow.